acdh-oeaw/wisski2rdfproxy/README.md

                         file prefix for the python model and SPARQL query fields that will be generated for each endpoint (default: print both to stdout)
+  -a, --generate-api    also generate FastAPI routes for all endpoints at the
+                        output_prefix location
   -r [AUTO_LIMIT_MODEL_RECURSION], --auto-limit-model-recursion [AUTO_LIMIT_MODEL_RECURSION]
                         NOT IMPLEMENTED YET: automatically limit recursive model embeddings to this many levels (off by default)